Vienna sauna culture

 1. Boutique spa

-Boutique spas are becoming increasingly popular in Vienna and offer a more luxurious experience than your traditional sauna.
+Boutique spas are becoming increasingly popular in Vienna and offer a more luxurious experience than your traditional saunas, heated by wood-burning stoves.
 These spas often have a range of different facilities such as rooftop pools, jacuzzis, and massage rooms.

 Even though they are more expensive than your average sauna, boutique spas offer a unique experience that is perfect for couples or groups of friends.